If you’ve done your research on us, you know that the Capstone Project is an integral part of our programs.

 Huffington Post states that ideation is “a reinvention of traditional brainstorming, [and] is a technique that involves both the left and right sides of the brain to allow breakthroughs from entrenched habits of thought and persistent difficult problems.”
 The Capstone Project is about finding the path past your mental comfort zone, and tapping into your “inner genius.”
 Students find that the process can be raw, messy, and at times frustrating and confusing but you should trust that this is a natural part of the process.

-Speaking of challenges and a sometimes-messy process, we want to take a moment and prepare you with the knowledge that on your program you may visit locations where internet is unreliable.
+Speaking of challenges and a sometimes-messy process, we want to take a moment and prepare you with the knowledge that in your program, you may visit locations where the internet is unreliable.
 We ask that if or when this happens, you trust the process and use that time to tap into each other’s creativity and personal experiences.
 You will surprise yourself with what you are capable of when you remember the internet is not where innovation comes from; It comes from you and your inner genius!
-With that said, of course we want you to use the internet!
+With that said, of course, we want you to use the internet!
 It will be very helpful in finding research or statistics necessary for your Capstone Project.
 If you are stuck during any stage of your Capstone Project, don’t worry because you can count on your GREEN guides to navigate you through the entire process.

 Emilie, our Iceland Alumna from Colorado School of Mines, reflected on her Capstone Project experience, where her group proposed an idea to help the petroleum industry integrate renewable energy into their existing companies.